packit/agile/docs/roles.md

 The person who does the releases of our projects (both on GitHub and in Fedora).

+### Chief of monitors

+The person responsible for checking the state of the service via metrics and Sentry alerts.

 ### Kanban Lead

 Kanban lead is a moderator of all the [meetings](./meetings) during the week and prepares them (e.g. a standup question or a retrospective board/activity).